North American Studies: Culture and Literature

 In the first semester, basic modules (1) and (2) provide the theoretical and methodological foundations for cultural and literary studies and thus a programmatic introduction to the Master program.
 These modules each consist of a lecture course in North American cultural or literary studies and a class in cultural or literary theory.
 Added is the basic module Language (3), assisting students in developing their skills in academic discourse in English.

 In the second semester, the intermediary modules (4) and (5) examine the research areas of the program by looking at specific subjects and topics situated in cultural and literary history.
 These modules consist of a seminar and a class thematically related to the seminar with instructions for the self-study of texts in cultural and literary criticism.
-These classes build a bridge to the smaller survey module I (6), a lecture course in cultural and/or literary history.
+These classes build a bridge to the survey module (6), a lecture course in cultural and/or literary history.

 In the third semester, advanced modules (7) and (8), which deepen knowledge by working on specific topics, encourage the development of students’ individual research perspectives, also with an eye to their final theses.
 These modules consist of an advanced seminar in cultural or literary studies and one Independent Study Group, which also serves as a preparation for the Master Thesis.
-In addition, students are offered an interdisciplinary, thematically specific lecture-series or conference in North American studies (9, a selection of current conferences in American Studies can be found under “Links & Downloads“).
+In addition, students attend an interdisciplinary, thematically specific lecture-series or conference in North American studies (9, a selection of current conferences in American Studies can be found under “Links & Downloads“).

 In the fourth semester students write their Master thesis, accompanied by a Master Study Group.